 A key part of your eye health is making annual appointments for eye exams.
 They help you avoid extensive eye diseases and correct problems that arise with your vision.
-At Tayani Institute in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Lake Arrowhead, Big Bear Lake, and Costa Mesa, California, the team of experts offers annual eye exams to help you see clearly and keep your eyes healthy.
+At Tayani Institute in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Big Bear Lake, and Costa Mesa, California, the team of experts offers annual eye exams to help you see clearly and keep your eyes healthy.
 To book your next exam, call your nearest Tayani Institute clinic or use the convenient online scheduling tool today.

 Annual eye exams are a necessary part of keeping up on your health and wellbeing, similar to physical exams with your doctor and teeth cleanings with your dentist.